10deepaktripathi/Propenity_Modelling_For_Products/README.md

 item just once we are not sure if s/he has actually liked the item.
 Because of this uncertainty in user preference, the matrix factorization technique which we discussed above will give poor result with implicit data.

+# Evaluation Techniques
+You can use various techniques to come up with multiple recommendation models, but the selection of one among them requires some sort of evaluation.
+There are various techniques that nowadays can be used to evaluate the recommendation model performance offline, among them I have described one below-

+## HitRate@rankN:
+the process of calculating the hit rate is as below[11]- For each user, first, we remove an item with which the user has actually interacted and use the remaining interactions for the training recommendation system.
+Once trained, use the recommendation model to recommend N items for each user out of the total items available in the database including the one which you had earlier taken out.
+If taken away item is inside top n recommendations for a user, then it is a hit for that user. we then sum all the hits and divide that by the number of users.
+The obtained number is called the hit rate.